 Our product range presently consists of shelf stable jarred foods, supplemented with snacks and other edibles.
 With an interest in sharing the basics of these healthful practices, we have begun cooking lessons and host regular local family style pop up dinners when in season, using primarily food from our own garden.

 ATINA is the legendary Corn Goddess of the Mohicans, whose land we live on.
 Please visit this beautiful story about her.

 You can find us at Local Markets, Pop up Dinners, hosting Workshops or come visit us at ATINA EMPORIUM in Catskill on some Sundays in the summer, where we have our jars, dinners and events!
 Check out our calendar!

 Who Are We

 Carrie and Suresh are the team that runs Atina Foods and Emporium.
 They met in a cyclone and have been continuing the tradition ever since in their new found native homeland of Upstate, New York.
-From their small property speckled with gardens and birds while they watch the wall of Manitou, they are watched over by our deity, the Madonna, or Atina, Corn Goddess of the Mohicans.
+From their small property speckled with gardens and birds while they watch the wall of Manitou, otherwise known as the start of the Catskill Mountain range, watched over by ATINA, Corn Goddess of the Mohicans.